What kind of students attend DePaul?

 What kind of curriculum do you use?

 Our curriculum is also completely customized for each student, based on his or her own unique needs.
 The teaching plan is based on careful and continuous assessment of the individual’s learning differences and academic progress.
 Content presented must be mastered step by step for the student to progress.
-The DRA2 (Direct Reading Assessment), STAR testing, I-Ready Reading and I-Ready Mathematics are used to place, monitor, and plan for each student.
+The DRA2 (Direct Reading Assessment), MAPP testing, iReady Reading and iReady Mathematics are used to place, monitor, and plan for each student.

-Voyages in English, Handwriting Without Tears, SRA Imagine It by McGraw Hill, the Barton Reading and Spelling System, and Saxon Math are used to supplement instructional activities.
+Voyages in English, Handwriting Without Tears, SRA Imagine It by McGraw Hill, the Barton Reading and Spelling System, and Saxon Math supplement our instruction.

-Our curriculum is multisensory, slower-paced, deliberate, and repetitive.
+Our curriculum is slower-paced, deliberate, and highly prescriptive.
 We avoid the “one-size-must-fit-all” mentality found in traditional schools, opting instead for creative, direct instruction methods along with experimental and hands-on learning.
 We don’t just assume the kids are learning—we have several checks and balances in place to make sure they are.

 Are their resource/elective classes available? (clubs, etc.)

 Yes.
 These are a big part of our multisensory curriculum, as they give our students a chance to apply concepts from core academics in other contexts.
-This year, we have Speech/Broadcasting, Art, Drama and Music, Cooking, Gardening, Guidance, and Technology/Keyboarding.
-From time to time, we also have special lessons featuring Bricks 4 Kids (STEM-based Legos), Soccer, Yoga, and Art.
+This year, we have Speech/Broadcasting, Art, Drama/Voice, Cooking, Gardening, Guidance, and Technology/Keyboarding.
+Once a month we also feature guest instructors who deliver special lessons.

 Does DePaul have homework?

-Yes, we have homework, but we do not overload our students with it.
+Yes, but we do not overload our students with it.
 We have optional Homework Help every Monday through Thursday from 3:15-4:00.
 We also have our students read anything of their choosing for 20 minutes every day at home.